If the information on this translated website is unclear, please contact us at 360.902.3900 for help in your language of choice.

 What happens if I have an out-of-state CDL?

-If you have a CDL from a state other than Washington and lose your privilege to drive a commercial vehicle in Washington, you can't:
+If you have a CDL from another state and lose your privilege to drive a commercial vehicle in Washington, you can't get a Washington CDL until you have re-qualified in this state.
+We'll also notify your home state and they may take action against your driver license.

 Can I get a restricted driver license while my CDL is suspended?

-Implied consent — Refusing to test
+Implied consent—Refusing to test

+It's illegal to operate a commercial vehicle with any alcohol in your system.
 If any level of alcohol is detected, law enforcement can place a commercial driver out-of-service for 24 hours.
-It's illegal to operate a commercial vehicle with any alcohol in your system.

-Call us: 360.902.3900 (TTY: Call 711)
+(TTY: Call 711)